David Fales: Chicago Bears (first stint)

 Fales was selected by the Chicago Bears in the sixth round of the 2014 NFL draft with the 183rd overall pick.
-Fales is the first San Jose State quarterback to be drafted since Mike Perez in 1988, and the fourth in school history since the AFL-NFL merger.
+Fales was the first San Jose State quarterback to be drafted since Mike Perez in 1988, and the fourth in school history since the AFL-NFL merger.
 On May 12, 2014, Fales signed a four-year contract with the Bears.
 Fales ended a 26-year drought for San Jose State quarterbacks being drafting in the NFL when he was selected by the Bears.
 "It’s an honor," Fales said.
 "I’m excited to be representing San Jose State."
 Fales is the school’s record holder in every significant passing category including career and single season marks in passing-yards and touchdowns.
 Fales would be San Jose State’s first quarterback since Jeff Garcia to play in the NFL.

 Fales played sparingly throughout the 2014 preseason, where he saw most of his action in the finale.
 With Fales still fighting for a spot on the final roster with the other backup quarterbacks, he was given the start and saw significant playing time in the final preseason game of 2014.
 In that game, Fales made a good case for himself to make the team, by finishing the game going 13-of-24 for 146 yards and a touchdown.
 However, Fales was waived on September 12.
 After he cleared waivers, he was signed to the Bears' practice squad on September 14.
-On December 13, 2014, Fales was elevated from the Bears' practice squad to the team's 53-man roster.
+On December 13, Fales was elevated from the Bears' practice squad to the team's 53-man roster.
 The move came right after the New England Patriots attempted to sign Fales.
 On November 23, 2015, Fales was promoted once again to the active roster after Jimmy Clausen was waived.

 On September 3, 2016, Fales was released by the Bears as part of final roster cuts.

 Baltimore Ravens

 On September 6, 2016, Fales was signed to the Baltimore Ravens' practice squad.
-He was released by the Ravens on November 8, 2016, but he was re-signed two days later, only to be released again on November 15.
-He was re-signed again to the practice squad on November 19.
+He was released by the Ravens on November 8, but he was re-signed two days later, only to be released again on November 15.
+Fales was re-signed again to the Ravens' practice squad on November 19.

 Chicago Bears (second stint)

-On November 23, 2016, Fales was signed by the Bears from the Ravens' practice squad.
-In Week 17, he made his NFL debut in the regular season finale, entering the game in the fourth quarter and completing 2-of-5 passes for 22 yards as the Bears lost to the Minnesota Vikings by a score of 38–10.
+On November 23, 2016, Fales was signed off of the Ravens' practice squad by the Chicago Bears.
+In Week 17, he made his NFL debut in the team's regular season finale, entering the game in the fourth quarter and completing 2-of-5 passes for 22 yards as the Bears lost to the Minnesota Vikings by a score of 38–10.